 The module Generic ...
 UDP supports the acquisition and processing of strings as text signals.
 Therefore, you can select the data type STRING[32] in the Analog tab.
-In order to convert a text signal or to split it up into several text signals, use the Text splitter module under the Virtual interface.
+In order to convert a text signal or to split it up into several text signals, use the Text splitter module on the Analytics tab.

-You can use the automatic fill function in the columns (see ibaPDA manual).
+You can use the automatic fill function in the columns, see ibaPDA manual.